GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-sso/01-review-the-initial-project.md

 >**NOTE:** The Katacoda terminal window is like your local terminal.
 Everything that you run here you should be able to execute on your local computer as long as you have `Java SDK 1.8` and `Maven` installed.
 In later steps, we will also use the `oc` command line tool for OpenShift commands.

-**3. Verify the application**
+**2. Verify the application**

-To begin with click on the **Local Web Browser** tab in the console frame of this browser window which will open another tab or window of your browser pointing to port 8080 on your client.
-Or use [this](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/) link.
+You will eventually see a output similar to `Started Application in 4.497 seconds (JVM running for 9.785)`.
+Open the application by clicking on the **Local Web Browser** tab or clicking [here](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/).

 You should now see an HTML page with the `Welcome to Spring Boot` welcome message.
 If you see this then you've successfully set up the application!
 If not check the logs in the terminal.
-Spring Boot adds a couple helper layers to catch common errors and print helpful messages to the console so check for those first.
+Spring Boot adds helper layers to catch common errors and print helpful messages to the console.

+*Notice you didn't need to login?*

 **4. Stop the application**

-Before moving on, click in the terminal window and then press **CTRL-C** to stop the running application!
+Before moving on, click in the terminal window and then press `ctrl-c`.

 ## Congratulations

 You have now successfully executed the first step in this scenario.
 In the next step we will

-TODO